Word images in symmetric and classical groups of Lie type are dense: Finite groups of Lie type

 For a fixed $g\in G$, which we want to approximate by word values, subsequently consider $(V,f)$ as a $k[X]$-module, where $X$ acts as $g$.
 A non-singular submodule of $V$ is said to be \emph{orthogonally indecomposable} if it is not an orthogonal direct sum of non-trivial proper submodules (with respect to the form $f$).

 In analogy to the linear case, $V$ is the orthogonal direct sum of such submodules.
 Hence, following the same strategy as in Subsection~\ref{subsec:lin_cs}, we first consider the case when $V$ is itself orthogonally indecomposable.
-We recall the classification of such modules $V$ (all statements are well known and are, e.g., used in \cite[Section 6]{liebeckshalev2001diameters}; see also \cite{wall1963conjugacy} and \cite{gonshawliebeckobrien2017unipotent} for the unipotent case; for a unified treatment we refer to~\cite{schneider}).
-For a polynomial $\chi\in k[X]$ write $\chi^\ast\defeq X^{\deg(\chi)}\chi^\sigma(X^{-1})$, where $\chi^\sigma$ is the polynomial $\chi$ with coefficients twisted by $\sigma$, and say $\chi$ is self-dual if $\chi=\chi^\ast$.
-Similarly, for a module $U$ write $U^\ast$ for the module of $\sigma$-semilinear functionals on $U$.
+We recall the classification of such modules $V$ (all statements are well known and are, e.g., used in \cite[Section 6]{liebeckshalev2001diameters}; see also \cite{wall1963conjugacy} and \cite{gonshawliebeckobrien2017unipotent} for the unipotent case; for a unified treatment we refer to Subsection~3.4.2~\S1 of \cite{schneider2019phd}).
+For a monic polynomial $\chi=a_0+a_1X+\cdots+a_{m-1}X^{m-1}+X^m\in k[X]$, write $\chi^\ast\coloneqq a_0^{-\sigma}X^m\chi^\sigma(X^{-1})$ for its \emph{dual polynomial}, where $\chi^\sigma$ is the polynomial $\chi$ with coefficients twisted by $\sigma$, and say $\chi$ is self-dual if $\chi=\chi^\ast$.
+For a module $U$, write $U^\ast$ for the module of $\sigma$-semilinear functionals on $U$.